 - Use as a pesticide – you can make a safe and effective pesticide with baking soda.
 All you have to do is mix a tablespoon of olive oil, two tablespoons of baking soda and a couple drops of liquid soap in a gallon of water.
 Put it in a spray container and apply gently to your garden every three days.
 It will definitely keep the bugs away!

 - Test your soil’s pH levels – you’ll need a cup of vinegar, a mixture of a cup of baking soda and half a cup of water, two samples of soil placed in separate containers.
 First, pour your vinegar into one of the soil samples and observe how the soil reacts.
 If it bubbles, this means that its pH level is above seven, and is therefore alkaline.
 If it doesn’t bubble, proceed to the next step.
 Pour the baking soda mixture into the other soil sample, and once again observe how the soil reacts to it.
 If it bubbles, this means that its pH level is below seven, which means it’s acidic.

-- Improves the look of your flowers – if you wish to display your garden flowers into your vases, add a pinch of salt and a pinch of baking soda to the water of your vases.
-Doing so helps keep your flowers looking alive for a longer period of time.
+- Improves the look of your flowers – If you want to showcase your outdoor flowers in containers, add a sprinkle of salt as well as a bit of baking soda to the water in your gardening pots.
+This allows your flowers to seem fresh for a greater duration of time.

 - Cleans your fruits – fill your basin with about 2-3 liters of water and add 3 tablespoons of baking soda and mix it.
 Now, add your fruits in your baking soda solution to safely remove pesticides, wax, and dirt from it.